6 Tips for Crushing Your News Interview

 - Get to know the reporter when they arrive – be friendly

 - Rehearse Talking Points: When handled properly on your part, a news story can be like an endorsement from a friend.
 This begs the question: if your friend asked for advice, what are the one or two things you’d want to share?
-Identify these talking points and then practice organic ways to weave them into conversation.
+Identify these talking points and then practice organic ways to weave them into the conversation.

 - Be Succinct: Reporters have to compress your entire interview into a narrow column on a newspaper, a short blog that people will actually read, or a swift time slot on the news.
 This isn’t easy.
 So, while you should answer questions thoroughly, don’t needlessly drag on or repeat yourself, because the more notes they need to transcribe, the more difficult it will be for the reporter to cull your most crucial talking points.

 - Steer the Conversation: It’s no surprise that interviews almost never go as planned.
 Because while you want to stick with your talking points, reporters can’t help but to inspect under the hood and see if there’s a more compelling story to be found.
-If the interview starts to go off the rails, keep your wits about you; but after answering a couple questions, politely pivot the conversation back to where you want it.
+If the interview starts to go off the rails, keep your wits about you; but after answering a couple of questions, politely pivot the conversation back to where you want it.

 - The interview is yours to control